What are Child Injury Laws?

 States have various statutes of limitations by which you must bring your case for children's damages.
 Some states have time limits of two years and other states have periods as long as eight years.
 If you do not bring your case within that allotted window, then you may not be able to bring it at all.
 Thus, it is worth researching what the rules are in your particular state.

 What Is The Difference Between Civil And Criminal Punishment?

-Criminal punishment can take someone’s liberty as well as brand them with a badge of societal condemnation.
-Civil punishment labels them unreasonable or tortious in the circumstances and can force them to pay the victim turned plaintiff.
+Criminal punishment can take someone's liberty as well as brand them with a badge of societal condemnation.
+Civil penalty labels them unreasonable or tortious in the circumstances and can force them to pay the victim turned plaintiff.